 The original regional water quality management plan was completed in 1979.
 Under the 1994-1995 water quality planning program, a report providing an update of and status report on the regional water quality management plan was completed.
 In 2008, the regional water quality management plan update (RWQMPU) for the greater Milwaukee watersheds (the Kinnickinnic, Menomonee, Milwaukee, and Root River watersheds; the Oak Creek watershed; the Lake Michigan direct drainage area; and the nearshore Lake Michigan area) was finalized and distributed.
-During 2009, the technical report on water quality conditions and sources of pollution in the greater Milwaukee watersheds, which is a companion to the RWQMPU, was completed.
+During 2009, the technical report on water quality conditions and sources of pollution in the greater Milwaukee watersheds, which is a companion to the RWOMPU, was completed.
 The Commission participated as a member of the Southeastern Wisconsin Watersheds Trust (SWWT), which is a broadly-based organization bringing together diverse interests for the purpose of implementing the RWQMPU.
 The Commission staff serves as a non-voting advisor on the SWWT Board of Directors and the Science and Policy Committees.
 The Commission staff also participates as a member of the MMSD Technical Advisory Team, which is a working committee which meets regularly to consider implementation-related steps associated with the MMSD facility plan.
-In 2016, work was completed on the development of basic land use planning data for input into the MMSD 2050 facility planning program, and work continued on the watercourse planning and stormwater management components of the MMSD 2050 facility plan.
-Also in 2016, work began on a restoration plan for the Oak Creek watershed.
+In 2017, work was completed on the watercourse planning component of the MMSD 2050 facility plan.
+Also in 2017, work continues on the restoration plan for the Oak Creek watershed.
 That plan is being prepared with funding from MMSD, Milwaukee County, the City of South Milwaukee, and SEWRPC and in collaboration with all municipalities that are wholly, or partially, within the watershed.